Midterm 2, Fall 2024: Netflix and Bills¶

 The cell below will test your solution for longterm_avg_score (exercise 8).
 The testing variables will be available for debugging under the following names in a dictionary format.

-- Input variables for your solution. original_input_vars
+• input_vars - Input variables for your solution.

-- Copy of input variables from prior to running your solution.
-Any key:value
+• original_input_vars - Copy of input variables from prior to running your solution.
+Any key:value pair in original_input_vars should also exist in input_vars - otherwise the inputs were modified by your solution.

-- Outputs returned by your solution. true_output_vars
+• returned_output_vars - Outputs returned by your solution.

-based on the question requirements - otherwise, your solution is not returning the correct output. ### Test Cell - Exercise 8
+• true_output_vars - The expected output.
+This should "match" returned_output_vars based on the question requirements - otherwise, your solution is not returning the correct output.

 # Load testing utility